EXCITING NEWS! The 2026 versions of the How to Win College Scholarships ebooks are now available!

 - Personal mission statement

-Many scholarship applications include an option to upload resumes directly, instead of typing out each activity that students have participated in while in high school.
+Many scholarship applications include an option to upload resumes directly, rather than listing each activity students participated in while in high school.

 What are college scholarship resumes and why are they needed for students trying to win money for school?
 Read this!
-Click To TweetScholarship or activity resumes save a ton of time and allow students to share more details about themselves that make them more favorable and personable to the judges.
+Share on XScholarship or activity resumes save a ton of time and allow students to share more details about themselves, making them more favorable and personable to the judges.

-For mailed-in applications, students can simply print out their scholarship resumes and include them in the required packet of materials.
+For mailed-in applications, students can print their scholarship resumes and include them in the required materials.

-When resumes for scholarships are created early in high school, students can simply keep adding activities as they progress and have a complete resume when they are high school seniors and knee-deep in applying for scholarships.
+When resumes for scholarships are created early in high school, students can simply keep adding activities as they progress and have a complete resume by the time they are high school seniors, knee-deep in scholarship applications.

 The scholarship resume is not just for scholarship applications.